219 El Camino Real

 Chim Cuc Chien (Roasted Quails) ($8.50) included two butterflied quails roasted to a nice crisp texture.
 A bit bland, we had to use some of the included seasoning salt.

-Bun Cha Gio, Tom & Thit / Bo / Ga Nuong (Imperial Rolls, Shrimp & BBQ Pork / Beef / Chicken Vermicelli) ($8.95) was recommended by our server.
+Bun Cha Gio, Tom & Thit / Bo / Ga Nuong (Imperial Rolls, Shrimp & BBQ Pork / Beef / Chicken Vermicelli) ($10.95) was recommended by our server.
 A nice overview of the various meats that they serve.
 Decent quantities and lots of vermicelli.
 You are supposed to pour the fish sauce all over this dish.
+The pork only Bun Cha was very good with lots of meat.

-Crispy Fish Fillet with Garlic Noodle ($15) included a large portion of delectable deep fried fish and some really nice egg noodles that were very garlicky.
+Crispy Fish Fillet with Garlic Noodle ($15.50) included a large portion of delectable deep fried fish and some really nice egg noodles that were very garlicky.
+No visually appealing, but pretty tasty.

 Shaking Beef (Filet Mignon) with garlic noodles ($16) was on their popular dish menu.
 Decent quality meat cubed and cooked fine.
 Solid noodles that are cut fairly short.